dOrgTech/DIPs/README.md

 Components

-- Member NFT (used as a index for all member functionality)
+- Member NFT (used as an index for all member functionality)

   - Badges
   - Rep